-Schedule changes/withdrawals: You can drop/add online through your PeopleSoft student account.
+Schedule changes/withdrawals: You can drop/add on the Web.
 You can also make changes in person at Registration (1st Floor, J-Building).

 To drop a credit course/adjust your schedule:

 - From Student Center, under Academics, click on Enroll - Click drop from the menu under the Enroll tab - Select semester (term) if option appears; click Continue - Click the box in front of the class you wish to drop - Click drop selected classes - Confirm course to be dropped is correct - Click Finish Dropping - Click on My Class Schedule (top of page) to verify schedule changes - Add a class, if needed, using directions above